Moduli of spaces with prescribed homotopy groups: Introduction

-\begin{defin} A $\Pi$-algebra $A$ is functor $A: h \spheres ^{op} \rightarrow \sets$ that takes coproducts in the homotopy category of spheres into products of sets. \end{defin} Notice that since any object in $hSph$ is a coproduct of $S^{i}$, a $\Pi$-algebra $A$ is determined by the sequence $A_{i} = A(S^{i})$ together with some maps between them.
+\begin{defin}[{\cite[\S 4.1]{stover1988van}}] A \emph{$\Pi$-algebra} is a functor $A \colon h \spheres ^{op} \rightarrow \sets$ that takes coproducts in the homotopy category of spheres into products of sets. \end{defin} As any object in $h \spheres$ is a coproduct of $S^{i}$, a $\Pi$-algebra $A$ is determined by the sequence of sets

+together with a specified family of maps between them.
 For example, the pinch map $S^{i} \rightarrow S^{i} \vee S^{i}$ gives each of $A_{i}$ a structure of a group, commutative if $i \geq 2$.
 One also has maps between $A_{i}$ given by precomposition with elements of the homotopy groups of spheres, as well as Whitehead products.
-One can show that a $\Pi$-algebra is uniquely defined by a sequence of groups together with the maps as above satisfying appropriate identities.
+As a consequence of the Hilton-Milnor theorem \cite{hilton1955homotopy}, a $\Pi$-algebra is uniquely defined by a sequence of groups together with these two classes of maps, satisfying appropriate identities.

-In other words, a $\Pi$-algebra is an algebraic concept that adequately captures all of the primary information contained in the homotopy groups of a pointed space.
-Indeed, the main example of such a structure is $\pi_{*}X$ defined by $\pi_{*}(X)(U) = [U, X]$, where $X$ is a pointed space, $U \in h \spheres$ and $[-, -]$ denotes homotopy classes of point-preserving maps.
-Such $\Pi$-algebras are called \emph{realizable} and it is in general a difficult question to answer whether a given one is realizable or not.
+A $\Pi$-algebra is an algebraic construction which captures homotopy groups of a pointed space together with all of the primary operations between them.
+Indeed, the main example of such a structure is the $\Pi$-algebra of homotopy groups associated to a pointed space $X$, defined by

+One calls $\Pi$-algebras of this form \emph{realizable}.
+In general, it is a difficult question to determine whether a given $\Pi$-algebra is realizable or not \cite{blanc1995higher}.

-Let us fix a $\Pi$-algebra $A$.
-We will say that a pointed, connected space $X$ is a \emph{realization} of $A$ if there exists an isomorphism $\pi_{*}X \simeq A$.
-Let us consider the $\infty$-groupoid $\mathcal{M}(A)$ of realizations of $A$ and their equivalences, which we will think of as a space.
-This is the \emph{moduli space of realizations}.
-The main result of this note is the following decomposition of this space.
+\begin{defin} If $A$ is a $\Pi$-algebra, then a pointed, connected space $X$ is a \emph{realization} of $A$ if there exists an isomorphism $\pi_{*}X \simeq A$.
+We denote the full subgroupoid of $\spaces^{\cong}$ spanned by realizations by $\mathcal{M}(A)$ and call it the \emph{moduli of realizations}. \end{defin} Our main result, which as explained above goes back to the work of Blanc-Dwyer-Goerss \cite{realization_space_of_a_pi_algebra}, gives a decomposition of the moduli $\infty$-groupoid $\mathcal{M}(A)$ in terms of cohomology of $\Pi$-algebras.